After Stroke Live In Care

 What is a stroke?

-A stroke is an attack on the brain that occurs when the blood supply to part of the brain is cut off.
-The resulting lack of oxygen to the brain causes damage that affects how the body functions, and in some cases, sadly leads to death.
-A stroke’s effects depend on where it takes place in the brain and how damaged the area is.
+A stroke is an attack on the brain when the blood supply to part of the brain is cut off.
+The resulting lack of oxygen to the brain causes damage that affects how the body functions and, in some cases, sadly leads to death.
+A stroke’s effects depend on where it occurs in the brain and how damaged the area is.
 As we age, arteries become more rigid and narrower and are more likely to become blocked.
-Certain medical conditions and lifestyle factors also increase a person’s risk of having a stroke.
+Certain medical conditions and lifestyle factors also increase a person’s stroke risk.

 There are three different types of strokes:

 Caused by a blockage cutting off the blood supply to the brain and is the most common type of stroke.

 A Haemorrhagic stroke is caused by bleeding in or around the brain and can have catastrophic consequences.